pimdao77/pimdao77/README.md

-### Hi Recruitment Team,
-**Aspiring UX Researcher**

-I am a Digital Transformation and Innovation student at Thammasat University with a passion for connecting **Business Analytics** and **Human-Centered Design**.
-My goal is to understand *what* is happening through data and *why* it is happening through user research.

 # Sawasdee ka!
 I'm Pimdao ⭐️⭐️
 **Thank you for stopping by!** It means a lot to have you here.

 I believe the best products are born where **Innovation meets Humanity**.
-### 🎨 Transforming "Complex Data" into "Intuitive Experiences"
+### Transforming "Complex Data" into "Intuitive Experiences"
 I’m thrilled to share my work with you!
 ---